Windtalkers: Plot

 That night, the Marines camp in the nearby village of Tanapag.
-As Yahzee is temporarily assigned back to the command post to translate a code, Enders becomes increasingly torn over killing Yahzee and following his orders, but his request to be relieved from duty is denied.
+As Yahzee is temporarily reassigned to the command post to translate a code, Enders becomes increasingly conflicted about killing Yahzee versus following his orders, but his request to be relieved of duty is denied.
 The next morning, Japanese soldiers ambush the village.
-Henderson is killed and Whitehorse is about to be captured.
+Henderson is killed, and Whitehorse is on the verge of capture.
 Realizing that the Japanese will torture him for the code, Enders throws a grenade at Whitehorse, killing him and his captors.
-Yahzee returns to Tanapag and, seeing Whitehorse's body, screams at Enders to explain what happened.
-When Enders mutters that he killed Whitehorse, an outraged Yahzee aims his weapon at Enders but cannot bring himself to kill him.
-Enders later confesses that he hated having to kill Whitehorse and that, like Henderson, his mission was to protect the code above all else.
+Yahzee returns to Tanapag and, upon seeing Whitehorse's body, confronts Enders, revealing that he was the one who killed Whitehorse.
+An outraged Yahzee points his weapon at Enders but cannot bring himself to pull the trigger.
+Later, Enders confesses that he hated having to kill Whitehorse and that, like Henderson, his mission was to protect the code above all else.

-The Marines are sent on another mission and once again ambushed, this time near a deadly minefield on Mount Tapochau, during which many Marines are killed.
+The Marines face another mission, ambushed near a minefield on Mount Tapochau.
 Enders, Yahzee, Chick, and Cpl.
-Pappas (the last of the Marines) take cover on a ridge and see Japanese artillery fire from the top of the ridge attacking a Marine convoy below their position.
-Still enraged over Whitehorse's death, Yahzee charges the Japanese line, killing many Japanese soldiers.
-Yahzee and Enders are both shot as they call in an airstrike on the Japanese artillery.
-However, surrounded and knowing the Japanese will capture and torture him for the code as they almost did with Whitehorse, Yahzee begs Enders to kill him.
-Enders, determined that no one else will die that day, manages to carry Yahzee to safety.
-Friendly planes arrive and the Japanese position is successfully destroyed.
-Yahzee rejoices in their success though Enders, mortally wounded, dies.
+Pappas take cover on a ridge, witnessing Japanese artillery fire on a Marine convoy below.
+Enraged over Whitehorse's death, Yahzee charges the Japanese line, leading to both he and Enders being shot while calling in an airstrike.
+Fearing capture and torture for the code, Yahzee pleads for Enders to kill him, but Enders refuses, carrying him to safety as Navy planes bomb the Japanese positions.
+Despite this, Enders is mortally wounded and dies.

 Back in the U.S., Yahzee and his family sit atop Point Mesa in Monument Valley, Arizona, and, wearing the sacred necklaces and Navajo ceremonial dress, perform the Navajo ritual of paying their respects to Enders.

-An epilogue states that the Navajo code was crucial to America's successes against Japan across the Pacific theater during the war and that like all other Native American codes, the Navajo code was never broken.